maihd/maicstyle/README.md

 - Visual Studio and helpers (not only compiler and code editor part)

-## License <a name="license" />

-Why you need a license for coding style.
-Copyright MaiHD @ Heart and Head.

 ## Additional Resources <a name="additional-resources" />
 This section is a resources to other styles that help me through time, and it's worth to findout.
 It's also proved production-ready, inuse by many products, companies.
 (You will find its' gamedev-oriented).
 - [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b)
 - [idSoftware CodingConventions](https://fabiensanglard.net/fd_proxy/doom3/CodeStyleConventions.pdf) [Mirror](/docs/idCodeStyleConventions.pdf)